 That information may be crucial in identifying and containing the next pandemic virus.
 The One Health community’s experience with influenza has informed how scientists try to understand and prevent the spread of other diseases, including SARS, Ebola and Zika.
 Researchers were quick to chase after the animal source of SARS and are still hard at work to identify reservoir hosts and understand the disease ecology of the Zika and Ebola viruses.

-One hundred years after the “Great Influenza,” there’s still much to learn to lessen the risk of a repeat of 1918.
+Over one hundred years after the “Great Influenza,” there’s still much to learn to lessen the risk of a repeat of 1918.
 In the last 10 years, thanks to the efforts of many researchers worldwide, including a renewed effort funded by the U.S. National Institutes of Health, the pace of sequencing influenza viruses has leapt forward.
 Scientists are beginning to understand the true diversity of influenza virus, not only in birds, but in other animals as well.

 Efforts at producing a universal vaccine to prevent influenza infection in humans show promise.
 But the ability to test those vaccines and to prepare for and predict emerging strains will not be complete without a strong understanding of the origin, movement and risk of viruses circulating in the animals and environment around us.
 With better understanding of these ecological connections coming from continued research, we hope we can be better prepared for the next pandemic.